 Okazaki Minami Park (Okazaki)

 The Okazaki Minami Park houses 19 varieties and almost 200 individual plum trees.
 Some plum trees in this park begin to bloom in January while other varieties are in bloom until the end of March.
-So you can enjoy the beauty of plum blossoms for almost three months.
+For this reason, you can enjoy the beauty of plum blossoms for almost three months.
 On weekends, there are street food stalls, samurai shows, and other street artist performances.

 Okazaki Minami Park (南公園)